squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 - Write zeroes for any bytes that are past the end of the file, except
 - Once it has written 0x4000 bytes total, it will repeat these steps again and again until it reaches the full reported size

-Because a `.ico`/`.cur` can contain up to 65535 images, and each image within can report its size as up to 2 GiB (more on this later), this means that a small (< 1 MiB) maliciously constructed `.ico`/`.cur` could cause the Windows RC compiler to attempt to write up to 127 TiB of data to the `.res` file.
+Because a `.ico`/`.cur` can contain up to 65535 images, and each image within can report its size as up to 2 GiB (more on this in the next bug/quirk), this means that a small (< 1 MiB) maliciously constructed `.ico`/`.cur` could cause the Windows RC compiler to attempt to write up to 127 TiB of data to the `.res` file.

 #### `resinator`'s behavior